aws-samples/aws-marketplace-serverless-saas-integration/README.md

 ### Grant access to new subscribers

 Once the resolveCustomer endpoint return successful response, the SaaS vendors must to provide access to the solution to the new subscriber.
-Based on the type of listing contract or subscription we have defined different conditions in the `environment-provisioning.js` stream handler that is executed on adding new or updating existing rows.
+Based on the type of listing contract or subscription we have defined different conditions in the `grant-revoke-access-to-product.js` stream handler that is executed on adding new or updating existing rows.

-In our implementation the Marketplace Tech Admin (The email adress you have entered when deplyoing), will receive email when new environment needs to be provisioned or existing environment needs to be updated.
-AWS Marketplace strongly recommends automating the access and environment management which can be achieved by modifying the `environment-provisioning.js` function.
+In our implementation the Marketplace Tech Admin (The email address you have entered when deploying), will receive email when new environment needs to be provisioned or existing environment needs to be updated.
+AWS Marketplace strongly recommends automating the access and environment management which can be achieved by modifying the `grant-revoke-access-to-product.js` function.

 The property successfully subscribed is set when successful response is returned from the SQS entitlement handler for SaaS Contract based listings or after receiving **subscribe-success message from the Subscription SNS Topic in the case of AWS SaaS subscriptions in the `subscription-sqs-handler.js`.

-### Update entitlement levels to new subscirbers (SaaS Contracts only)
+### Update entitlement levels to new subscribers (SaaS Contracts only)

 Each time the entitlement is update we receive message on the SNS topic.
-The lambda function `eintilemnet-sqs.js` on each message is calling the marketplaceEntitlementService and storing the response in the dynamoDB.
+The lambda function `entitlement-sqs.js` on each message is calling the marketplaceEntitlementService and storing the response in the dynamoDB.

 We are using the same DynamoDB stream to detect changes in the entailment for SaaS contracts.
 When the entitlement is update notification is sent to the `MarketplaceTechAdmin`.

-### Revoke access to customers with expired contracts and canceled subscriptions
+### Revoke access to customers with expired contracts and cancelled subscriptions

 The revoke access logic is implemented in a similar manner as the grant access logic.

 In our implementation the `MarketplaceTechAdmin` receives email when the contract expires or the subscription is cancelled.
-AWS Marketplace strongly recommends automating the access and environment management which can be achieved by modifying the `environment-provisioning.js` function.
+AWS Marketplace strongly recommends automating the access and environment management which can be achieved by modifying the `grant-revoke-access-to-product.js` function.

 ## Metering for usage